Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Gate.io is our stand-out in this category thanks to the multiple earning products and range of assets it offers.
 Popular Gate.io earning products include:

 • HODL & Earn.
 Subscription to a pool requires locking up your crypto for 7–14 days.
-Although APRs are typically high – sometimes in excess of 100% – pools have limited availability and can sell out quickly.
+APRs range from 0.5% to 1.5%.

 • Single-asset vaults.
 Lend your crypto to borrowers and earn a percentage reward for doing so.
-Single-asset vaults support hundreds of coins and tokens and daily APRs of +50% are not uncommon, although fluctuations are common.
+Single-asset vaults support hundreds of coins and tokens and APRs of +150% are not uncommon.

 • Dual currency liquidity mining.
 Gate.io offers liquidity mining on hundreds of trading pairs.
 Centralized exchange liquidity pools work in much the same way as on DeFi exchanges.
 Liquidity mining carries the risk of impermanent loss and this should be carefully considered when calculating APRs – higher return rates equate to a higher chance of impermanent loss.